 Scheduling.
-Timing for finished flats and pots of pansies should be based on a target market date and anticipated environmental conditions.
+Timing for finished flats and

+date and anticipated environmental conditions.
 Finished flats can be ready for sale in 5 to 9 weeks from transplant (total cropping time of 11 to 14 weeks).
 Count back from your projected market date to determine when you should have material ready for transplanting.